tidelabs/tidechain/docs/treasury.md

 2. Transaction fees: A portion of each block's transaction fees goes to the Treasury, with the remainder going to the block author.

-3. Staking inefficiency: [Inflation](staking-tide.md#inflation) is designed to be 10% in the first year, and the ideal staking ratio is set at 50%, meaning half of all tokens should be locked in staking.
+3. Staking inefficiency: [Inflation](staking-tifi.md#inflation) is designed to be 10% in the first year, and the ideal staking ratio is set at 50%, meaning half of all tokens should be locked in staking.
 Any deviation from this ratio will cause a proportional amount of the inflation to go to the Treasury.
 In other words, if 50% of all tokens are staked, then 100% of the inflation goes to the validators as reward.
 If the staking rate is less than 50%, then the validators will receive less, with the remainder going to the Treasury.

 ## Creating a Treasury Proposal

-The proposer has to deposit 5% of the requested amount or 100 TIDE (whichever is higher) as an anti-spam measure.
+The proposer has to deposit 5% of the requested amount or 100 TIFI (whichever is higher) as an anti-spam measure.
 This amount is burned if the proposal is rejected, or refunded otherwise.
 These values are subject to [governance](governance.md) so they may change in the future.

 Please note that there is no way for a user to revoke a treasury proposal after it has been submitted.
 The Council will either accept or reject the proposal, and if the proposal is rejected, the bonded funds are burned.